kramea/aibedo/docs/source/_build/html/_sources/datasets/index.rst.txt

 Constraint 2. **Tropical atmospheric energy budget**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Unlike the climatic counterpart, this atmospheric budget balances the contributions from upward net radiative heat flux at the TOA and SFC to the heat convergence in the tropics, at the model prediction timescales.
+This atmospheric budget balances the contributions from upward net radiative heat flux at the TOA and SFC to the heat convergence in the tropics (Muller and O'Gorman, 2011)).

 .. math::